 - a.
 Legislation to enable loans similar to U.S. Department of Transportation (DOT) Transportation Infrastructure Finance and Innovation Act (TIFIA) loans, to "right size" transmission projects. - b.
 Amend TIFIA loans policy for rail and highway investments to allow loans for transmission along highways and rails to be included. - 6.
 PMA Borrowing Authority - a.
-Legislation increasing the borrowing authority of Power Marketing Administrations (PMA's) and the Tennessee Valley Authority (TVA) to invest in large scale regional transmission. - 7.
-To support well-paying American jobs, legislation would include as appropriate: - a.
-Developments that utilize prevailing wage standards. - b.
-Domestic content incentives.
+Legislation increasing the borrowing authority of Power Marketing Administrations (PMA's) and the Tennessee Valley Authority (TVA) to invest in large scale regional transmission. - 7.To support well-paying American jobs, legislation would include incentives or requirements, as appropriate for: - a.
+Prevailing wage and other labor standards; and, - b.
+Domestic content.